LUXOPHIA/OpenCL/README.md

 ### ⬤ 2.6.
 Program
 The "**program**" object (`TCLProgra`) reads the source code and builds it into an executable binary.
+The `TCLProgra` class is generated with the 'TCLContex' class as an argument.
 The `TCLProgra` class is abstract and derives the `TCLLibrar` and `TCLExecut` classes, depending on the type of source code.

 #### ▼ 2.6.1.
 Library